 #GP(0) If the destination operand is in a non-writable segment.
 If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit. #SS(0) If a memory operand effective address is outside the SS segment limit. #UD If EM in CR0 is set.
 (XMM register operations only.)
-If OSFXSR in CR4 is 0.
-(XMM register operations only.)
-If CPUID feature flag SSE2 is 0. #NM If TS in CR0 is set. #MF (MMX register operations only.)
+If OSFXSR in CR4 is 0. #NM If TS in CR0 is set. #MF (MMX register operations only.)
 If there is a pending FPU exception. #PF(fault-code) If a page fault occurs. #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.